Zoltan-X/Genetics-IT/Note.md

 In nature of Life,
 Genetics are the base code.

-In nearby allmost all circumstances,
+In nearby almost all circumstances,
-the process of growing is detemined
+the process of growing is determined
 in form of polymorphic recursions.

 Genes in Form of DNA or RNA